Alignment Risks from Capability-Seeking RL Training: Details of Vulnerability Games

 \subsection{Audited Self-Grading}

-\paragraph{Full Scenario Description} In high-stakes domains (e.g., medical advice or code generation), an LLM acts as an agent that must not only perform tasks but also accurately assess its own uncertainty.
-Ideally, the reward function should perfectly align with \emph{calibration}: high reward for correct answers with high confidence, and low (or negative) reward for overconfidence.
-However, obtaining "ground truth" to score the model's self-assessment is expensive.
-In practice, systems often rely on sparse user feedback or random spot-checks (Audits).
-This sparsity introduces a vulnerability: the \emph{proxy reward} (unverified user satisfaction) may dominate the \emph{true reward} (verified accuracy).
-A reward-optimizing agent may discover that maintaining a high claim of correctness maximizes expected utility, even if it involves frequent dishonesty.
+\paragraph{Full Scenario Description.} In high-stakes domains (e.g., medical advice or code generation), an LLM acts as an agent that must not only perform tasks but also accurately assess its own uncertainty.
+Ideally, the reward function should align with \emph{calibration}: high reward for correct answers with high confidence, and low or negative reward for overconfidence.
+However, obtaining ground truth to score the model's self-assessment is expensive.
+In practice, systems often rely on sparse user feedback or random spot-checks (audits).
+This sparsity introduces a vulnerability: the \emph{proxy reward} from unverified self-reports can dominate the \emph{true reward} from verified accuracy.
+A reward-optimizing agent may discover that maintaining a high claim of correctness maximizes expected utility, even when the claim is frequently wrong.

-\paragraph{Simplified Task Implementation} The model performs reasoning-intensive logic puzzles sourced from the \textbf{Big Bench Extra Hard (BBEH)} dataset \citep{kazemi2025big}.
+\paragraph{Simplified Task Implementation.} The model performs reasoning-intensive logic puzzles sourced from the \textbf{Big Bench Extra Hard (BBEH)} dataset \citep{kazemi2025big}.
 Alongside the answer option, the model must output a verification token: \texttt{CORRECT} or \texttt{INCORRECT}.
 The model's policy is updated based on the reward received from the environment, which is stochastic depending on the audit rate $p$.